Jollysoni/Spam_Detector/README.md

 ## Improvements

-To increase the readability and make our application more user-friendly our group decided to add in a feature to our program to assist.
-Our group decided to add a column to our table that visually demonstrates whether the spam detectors prediction was correct or incorrect.
-If correct there is a green check mark icon and if incorrect there is a red cross icon.
-We decided to add this feature as we thought that it would be much faster and easier for the user to see whether the spam detector was successfully in categorizing the email as spam or ham.
+To increase the readability and make our application more user-friendly, our group decided to add features that enhance usability and improve the user experience.

+1) Visual Classification Indicators - We added a column to our table that visually demonstrates whether the spam detector's prediction was correct or incorrect.
+If correct, there is a green check mark icon; if incorrect, there is a red cross icon.
+This allows users to quickly see if the spam detector successfully categorized an email as spam or ham.

+2) Click to View Email Content - Users can now click on any email entry in the table to open and view the full email content in a pop-up window.
+This improvement makes it easier for users to verify the classification results by checking the actual email content.

+3)Potential Future Enhancements - Spam Filtering - Given more time, we would also add automated spam filtering, allowing the program to move detected spam emails to a separate folder automatically.
+This feature can be implemented in future updates to improve the usability of the spam detector.

 ## How To Run The Application